Libera-Chat/libera-chat.github.io/chanreg.md

 registered directly via ChanServ's `REGISTER` command.
 So if e.g. the project "MyFossCalendar" wants to add `#myfosscalendar-social` to the existing channels, they can just grab it.
-For Projects not yet registered as such with us, please see [project registration].
+For Projects not yet registered as such with us, please see [project registration](#project-registration).
 If you like to add additional channel namespaces to your existing project, please contact the projects and community team at <projects@libera.chat>.

 ### Community channels